 The debt snowball differs from another popular debt repayment strategy—the debt avalanche.
 The avalanche method, also known as debt stacking, prioritizes debts with the highest interest rate (instead of the smallest loan balance).
-It lowers your total interest costs and will make you debt-free faster, but may not give you those initial small wins to stay motivated.
+It lowers your total interest costs and will make you debt-free faster, but it may not give you those quick wins to stay motivated.